 The city of Pembroke is a city in the County of Renfrew in the province of Ontario.
 However, it is independent politically.
 It is at the junction of Ottawa and Muskrat Rivers by the Ottawa valley.
 Pembroke was a small town in 1878 and then became a city in 1971.
-It is also the seat of Roman Catholic Diocese of Pembroke.
+It is also the seat of the Roman Catholic Diocese of Pembroke.
 As per the census of 2016, the population of Pembroke was 13882.

 Economy of Pembroke

 Between the cities of Ottawa and North Bay, Pembroke is a big commercial hub.
-Prominent industries are forestry, farming, lumber, fibreboard, plywood, hydro poles, veneer and office furniture production.
-Major employers include Atomic Energy of Canada Ltd, CFB Petawawa, Chalk River Laboratories and GOCO laboratory.
+Prominent industries are forestry, farming, lumber, fibreboard, plywood, hydro poles, veneer, and office furniture production.
+Major employers include Atomic Energy of Canada Ltd, CFB Petawawa, Chalk River Laboratories, and GOCO laboratory.
 Tourism is a major player in the economy due to the proximity to Trans-Canada Highway.
 Algonquin Park, white water river rafting are major attractions in the southwest part of the city.

 Attractions in Pembroke

-The downtown area in Pembroke as about 30 beautiful murals that depict the rich history of the city.
+The downtown area in Pembroke has about 30 beautiful murals that depict the rich history of the city.
 These include logging to steam engines.
 The Champlain Trail Pioneer Village & Museum, Pembroke Hydro Museum are famous.
-Every year, the city hosts Old Time Fiddling and Step Dancing Festival at the Riverside Park.
-The city of Pembroke, Petawawa township and Laurentian Valley operates a 600 plus seater Festival Hall Community center.
-The annual Silver Stick Regional Minor Hockey Tournament in Pembroke also attract many during winter.
+Every year, the city hosts Old Time Fiddling and Step Dancing Festival at Riverside Park.
+The city of Pembroke, Petawawa township, and Laurentian Valley operates a 600 plus seater Festival Hall Community center.
+The annual Silver Stick Regional Minor Hockey Tournament in Pembroke also attracts many during winter.
 Pembroke also hosts the Kings Sports Tournament every year and has a public library.
 The city Parks and Recreation Department plans and implement special event and bookings to use the facilities.
 Other attractions include Pembroke Marina, Kinsmen Pool, Riverside Park Tent & Trailer Campground.